Laboratorio de Aracnología Facultad de Ciencias UNAM

-In any search mode select a Family to show the species included.
+Select the spider inventory you are interested in the main menu and chose a family to show the species included.
 To enter any species pages just click on its name.
-Comparative Search is organized by Inventory and Families are look up by scrolling down the respective inventory menu.
-Click in the thumbnails to access the high resolution images that will pop-up on separate resizable windows.
+Click in the thumbnails to download the high resolution images that will pop-up on separate resizable windows.
 This was done with the purpose of comparing images side by side after organizing them on the screen.

 Please send your comments and species identifications to: fap@ciencias.unam.mx